delhiRoyal/gen_ai_training/README.md

         Send an empty prompt.
         ```
         **Expected:** The frontend will display an error: "Input prompt cannot be empty."

+# Module 3

+### Selecting a Deployment & Temperature in Chat tab

+You can choose which AI model deployment to use for your chat interactions:

+1.  **Deployment Dropdown:**
+    *   In the "Chat" tab, you'll find a "Deployment" dropdown menu.
+    *   The available options are: `OpenAI`, `Mistral`, and `DeepSeek`.
+2.  **Select a Deployment:**
+    *   Choose the deployment you want to use from the dropdown.
+    *   All subsequent messages will be processed by the selected deployment.
+3.  **Temperature Input:**
+    *   In the "Chat" tab, you'll find a "Temperature" input field.
+    *   The temperature value ranges from `0` to `1`.
+4.  **Adjust the Value:**
+    *   Enter a value between `0` and `1` (e.g., `0.2`, `0.7`, `1.0`).
+    *   **Lower Temperature (closer to 0):** Results in more deterministic and focused responses.
+    *   **Higher Temperature (closer to 1):** Results in more creative and varied responses.

+### Using the Deployment Comparison Tab

+The "Comparison" tab allows you to compare the responses of different deployments side-by-side:

+1.  **Navigate to the Comparison Tab:**
+    *   Click on the "Comparison" tab in the application.
+2.  **Enter a Prompt:**
+    *   Type your prompt in the input field.
+3.  **Click "Compare":**
+    *   Click the "Compare" button.
+4.  **View the Results:**
+    *   The application will sequentially fetch responses from each deployment (`OpenAI`, `Mistral`, `DeepSeek`).
+    *   The responses will be displayed in separate boxes, allowing you to compare them.
+    *   The responses will be displayed one by one.

+### Using the Temperature Comparison Tab

+The "Temperature Comparison" tab allows you to compare the responses of a single selected deployment across different temperature settings (0, 0.5, and 1):

+1.  **Navigate to the Temperature Comparison Tab:**
+    *   Click on the "Temperature Comparison" tab in the application.

+2.  **Select a Deployment:**
+    *   Use the "Deployment" dropdown to choose the AI model you want to test (e.g., `OpenAI`, `Mistral`, `DeepSeek`).

+3.  **Enter a Prompt:**
+    *   Type your prompt in the input field.

+4.  **Click "Compare":**
+    *   Click the "Compare" button.

+5.  **View the Results:**
+    *   The application will sequentially fetch responses from the selected deployment for each temperature setting (0, 0.5, and 1).
+    *   The responses will be displayed in separate boxes, labeled with their respective temperatures.
+    *   The responses will be displayed one by one.
+    *   You can then compare how the temperature setting affects the output of the chosen AI model.

+**Understanding Temperature's Impact:**

+*   **Temperature 0:** This setting produces the most deterministic and focused responses.
+The AI will consistently choose the most likely next word or phrase.
+*   **Temperature 0.5:** This setting introduces some randomness, allowing for more variation in the responses while still maintaining a degree of focus.
+*   **Temperature 1:** This setting produces the most creative and varied responses.
+The AI is more likely to choose less probable words or phrases, leading to more surprising and diverse outputs.

+**Use Cases:**

+*   **Experimentation:** Use this tab to understand how temperature affects the output of different AI models.
+*   **Fine-Tuning:** Determine the optimal temperature setting for your specific use case.
+*   **Creativity vs. Accuracy:** Explore the trade-off between creative, varied responses and more focused, deterministic responses.

 ## Important Notes